Introduction to Your Homeowners Coverages

 Coverage A – Dwelling:

 Coverage A is the actual structure of the house.
 This is the coverage to rebuild the house itself if you have a loss.
 Both the inside and outside of the home is covered with Coverage A. This doesn’t include your personal property, though.
-This will be discussed in a later coverage.
+This will be discussed in one of the later homeowners coverages.
 Coverage A is based on the cost to rebuild the home, not the market value of the home.

 Related: My House Isn’t Worth That Much, Can I Lower My Coverage?